thechrisoshow/sageone_api_ruby_sdk/README.md

 ## Usage

 ### Authorization
-Further information on authorisation and token requests is available [here](https://developers.sageone.com/docs/en/v1#authentication).
+Further information on Authorization and token requests is available [here](https://developers.sageone.com/docs/en/v3#authentication).

 ### Authorization url
-To generate the authorisation url and to request an access token using a `SageoneSdk::Client`, you need to provide your client_id, client_secret and redirect_uri (callback url).
+To generate the authorization url and to request an access token using a `SageoneSdk::Client`, you need to provide your client_id, client_secret and redirect_uri (callback url).

-client = SageoneSdk::Client.new({ client_id: @client_id,
+client = SageoneSdk::Client.new(client_id: @client_id,
                                 client_secret: @client_secret,
-                                  redirect_uri: @redirect_uri})
+                                redirect_uri: @redirect_uri)

 You can then return the generated authorization_url:

 redirect_to client.authorization_url

 ### Token Request
-To request an access token using a `SageoneSdk::Client`, you will need to provide the code returned in the parameters from the authorisation url on a successful authorisation
+To request an access token using a `SageoneSdk::Client`, you will need to provide the code returned in the parameters from the authorization url on a successful authorization

-client = SageoneSdk::Client.new({ client_id: @client_id,
+client = SageoneSdk::Client.new(client_id: @client_id,
                                 client_secret: @client_secret,
-                                  redirect_uri: @redirect_uri})
+                                redirect_uri: @redirect_uri)

 client.request_access_token(code)